yri066/dota2_mineweeper_bot/README.md

 ## Notes
 - It helps to go through easiest minesweeper patterns only: when around number all fields are 100% mines or 100% are empty fields.
 - It is intended to be used with human interaction.
 When its stuck over 2-3 seconds - Hold Q to stop it, then press win+prntScr to take screenshot and esc to pause the game.
-Find following moves on screenshot yourself, afterwards click S again to continue bot.
+Find following "non-obvious" moves on screenshot yourself, afterwards click S again to continue bot.
+- Improvements to the bot via PRs are welcome!